Asymptotic shape for the contact process in random environment: Introduction

-Until now, most of the work devoted to the study of the contact process in random environment focuses on determining conditions for its survival (Liggett~\cite{MR1159569}, Andjel~\cite{MR1203176}, Newman and Volchan~\cite{MR1387642}) or its extinction (Klein~\cite{MR1303643}).
+Until now, most of the work devoted to the study of the contact process in random environment focuses on determining conditions for its survival Liggett~\cite{MR1159569}, Andjel \cite{MR1203176}, Newman and Volchan \cite{MR1387642} or its extinction Klein~\cite{MR1303643}.
 They also mainly deal with the case of dimension $d=1$.
-Concerning the linear growth, Bramson, Durrett and Schonmann~\cite{MR1112403} show that a random environment can gives birth to a sublinear growth.
-On the contrary, they conjecture that the growth should be of linear order for $d\ge2$ as soon as the survival is possible, and that an asymptotic shape result should hold.
+Concerning the speed of the growth when $d=1$, Bramson, Durrett and Schonmann \cite{MR1112403} show that a random environment can give birth to a sublinear growth.
+On the contrary, they conjecture that the growth should be of linear order for $d\ge2$ as soon as the survival is possible and that an asymptotic shape result should hold.